InsightSoftwareConsortium/ITKSphinxExamples/src/Core/Common/IterateOverARegionWithAShapedNeighborhoodIteratorManual/Documentation.rst

-Iterate Over A Region With A Shaped Neighborhood Iterator Manually
+Iterate Over a Region With a Shaped Neighborhood Iterator Manually
 ===================================================================

 .. index::